-The Meal Gap represents the meals missing from the homes of those struggling to put food on the table.
+The Meal Gap, New York City's official measure of food insecurity, represents the meals missing from the homes of those struggling to put food on the table.
 Because the meal gap can be mapped, we can see where hunger lives.
-The map below shows New York City is missing 235 million meals.

 Read more about the Meal Gap.

 Meet the People We Help

 Financial pressures such as unemployment, health care issues, housing

 costs, and low wages continue to strain the budgets of New Yorkers with

 low to moderate incomes.
 Low-income New Yorkers often have to choose

 between providing enough food for themselves or their families and

 paying the month's rent or utility bills.
 Middle-income New Yorkers are

 also feeling the pressure, increasingly reporting difficulty affording